challeau/my-notes/notes/JavaScript/relay.md

 ### 2.1 - Queries are static

 > All of the GraphQL strings in a Relay app are **pre-processed by the Relay compiler** and removed from the resulting bundled code.
-This means **you can’t construct GraphQL queries at runtime** — they have to be static string literals so that they’re **known at compile time**.
+This means **you can't construct GraphQL queries at runtime** — they have to be static string literals so that they're **known at compile time**.

 But it comes with major advantages:

 - It allows Relay to **generate type definitions** for the results of the query, making your code more **type-safe**.
 - Relay replaces the GraphQL string literal with an object that tells Relay what to do.
 This is **much faster** than using the GraphQL strings directly at runtime.
-- Relay’s compiler can be **configured to save queries** to the server when you build your app, so that at runtime the **client need only send a query ID instead of the query itself**.
+- Relay's compiler can be **configured to save queries** to the server when you build your app, so that at runtime the **client need only send a query ID instead of the query itself**.
 This saves bundle size and network bandwidth, and can prevent attackers from writing malicious queries since only those your app was built with need be available.

 ### 2.2 - Type system

 The Relay compiler **generates TypeScript types corresponding to every piece of GraphQL** that you have in your app within a `graphql`` ` literal.
-Using Relay’s generated types makes your app safer and more maintainable.
+Using Relay's generated types makes your app safer and more maintainable.

 ```js
 import type {NewsfeedQuery as NewsfeedQueryType} from './__generated__/NewsfeedQuery.graphql';